shakfu/py-js/README.md

 brew install cmake zmq czmq
 ```

-Now you can build all externals (includeing `py` and `pyjs`) in one shot:
+Now you can build all externals (including `py` and `pyjs`) in one shot using cmake:

 ```bash
 make projects
 ```

+After doing the above, the recommended interative development workflow in this repository is to make changes to the source code in the respective project and then `cd py-js/build` and `make`.
+This will cause cmake to only build modified projects efficiently.

-For some of the less developed externals and more experimental features please don't be surprised if Max seg-faults (especially if you start experimenting with the cython wrapped `api` module which operates on the c-level of the Max SDK).
+Note that for some of the less developed externals and more experimental features please don't be surprised if Max seg-faults (especially if you start experimenting with the cython wrapped `api` module which operates on the c-level of the Max SDK).

-Also note that the `cmake` build method does not yet create self-contained python externals which can be used in Max Packages and Standalones.
+Also note that for `py` and `pyjs` externals the `cmake` build method described does not yet create self-contained python externals which can be used in Max Packages and Standalones.

 The following section addresses this requirement.